bobhyun/TS-API/en/TS-API.en.md

 ### Feedback
-We are always listening to feedback from our users in the field.
+We are always listening to your feedback.
-If you have any questions or improvements regarding development, please leave them at https://github.com/bobhyun/TS-API/issues.
+If you have any development questions or want to improve, please leave them at https://github.com/bobhyun/TS-API/issues.